 Conducting research in another Member State as part of an education programme

-Applications for residence permits in accordance with Section 18f of the German Residence Act can be filed either with the competent Aliens Department or with the Federal Office for Migration and Refugees.
-If the application is filed with the Federal Office for Migration and Refugees, the latter will take receipt of the application and forward it to the competent Aliens Department.
+Applications for residence permits in accordance with section 18f of the German Residence Act can be filed either with the competent Foreigners Registration Office or with the Federal Office for Migration and Refugees.
+Applications filed with the Federal Office for Migration and Refugees will be received and forwarded to the competent Foreigners Registration Office.

-In addition to the residence permit issued by the initial EU Member State (for research purposes in accordance with the REST Directive), the following documents must also be submitted: a recognised, valid passport/equivalent document, the hosting agreement or contract with the host research institute, proof of the individual's ability to support themselves financially.
+In addition to the residence permit issued by the first EU country for research purposes and in accordance with the REST Directive (Directive (EU) 2016/801), the following documents must be submitted:

 Further information